Highly luminous supernovae associated with gamma-ray bursts II. The luminous blue bump in the afterglow of GRB 140506A: Conclusions

 \section{Conclusions}

-We have studied the light curve, afterglow SED, and potential SN of the ordinary GRB 140506A, that so far had only been remarkable for its high line-of-sight extinction, peculiar dust law, and spectral features \citep{Fynbo2014AA,Heintz2017AA}.

-We find that despite clear strong reddening, the afterglow is detected all the way into the UV at early times, allowing us to create a broadband SED which confirms the high extinction and favours a MW-type extinction law with a clear 2175 {\AA} bump.
+We studied the light curve, afterglow SED, and potential SN of the ordinary GRB 140506A, which so far had only been remarkable for its high line-of-sight extinction, peculiar dust law, and spectral features \citep{Fynbo2014AA,Heintz2017AA}.
+We find that despite clear strong reddening, the afterglow is detected all the way into the UV at early times, allowing us to create a broadband SED that confirms the high extinction and favors an MW-type extinction law with a clear 2175~\AA\ bump.

-The late-time transient shows a clear colour change and a long plateau phase before reaching a fainter host-galaxy level, which we interpret as the SN following GRB 140506A.
+The late-time transient shows a clear color change and a long plateau phase before reaching a fainter host-galaxy level, which we interpret as the SN following GRB 140506A.
 This is a remarkable result, especially the strong detection in the observer-frame $g^\prime$ band, considering the high redshift of $z\approx0.9$ (the highest redshift at which GRB-SNe have been detected so far is $z\approx1$, \citealt{DellaValle2003AA,Masetti2005AA}).
 It becomes even more remarkable once the strong extinction is corrected for, resulting in the most luminous (but also most slowly evolving) GRB-SN detected so far.
-The SED is very dissimilar to that of the template GRB-SN, SN 1998bw, which showed strong suppression in the UV, whereas this event remains luminous deep into the UV, similar to GRB 111209A/SN 2011kl.
+The SN remained luminous deep into the UV, similar to GRB 111209A-SN 2011kl.
 The latter event was, however, associated with a remarkable, ultra-long GRB \citep{Gendre2013ApJ,Greiner2015Nat,Mazzali2016MNRAS,Kann2018AA,Kann2019AA}, whereas GRB 140506A is unremarkable in terms of both duration and energetics.

 The very luminous but also very slowly evolving SN of GRB 140506A hints that a luminosity-peak time correlation for GRB-SNe, which would have implications for cosmological measurements, exists and extends all the way into a part of the parameter space that has so far not been populated.
-It makes clear that late-time follow-up of GRB afterglows at $z\lesssim1$ can always yield interesting surprises (unless the host galaxy is too bright and masks the SN emission, which can happen even at significantly lower redshifts like in the case of the faint SN accompanying XRF 100418A, \citealt{Niino2012PASJ,deUgartePostigo2018AA2}).
-More overly luminous SNe like the one associated with GRB 140506A need to be found to allow the use of GRB-SNe as robust cosmological tracers.
+It makes it clear that late-time follow-up of GRB afterglows at $z\lesssim1$ can always yield interesting surprises (unless the host galaxy is too bright and masks the SN emission, which can happen even at significantly lower redshifts as in the case of the faint SN accompanying XRF 100418A, \citealt{Niino2012PASJ,deUgartePostigo2018AA2}).
+More overly luminous SNe such as the one associated with GRB 140506A need to be found to allow the use of GRB-SNe as robust cosmological tracers.

 \begin{appendix}